Solution · Automotive

 Lila

-Gets your shop found when a driver searches "auto repair near me" or "brake service [city]"
+Gets your shop found on Google Maps and named by AI when a driver searches "auto repair near me" or "brake service [city]"

 2. Cora portrait